jdfreder/xmem/API.md

 var system = xmem.getSystem();
 ```

-xmem exports a single function, [getSystem](globals.html#getsystem), which gets a handle to the host operating system.
-From there you can search through running processes, open an individual process, and  begin manipulating its memory.
+xmem exports a single function `getSystem` which when called returns an [ISystem](interfaces/isystem.html).
+Using the `ISystem` instance you can search through running processes, open an individual process, and  begin manipulating its memory.